 “So what’s so special about it?
 Every time we talk about ASC it feels like it was a magic moment, not just for the students but also for our guests,” Eike König tells It’s Nice That.
 “It’s the atmosphere, the way people work together, share their knowledge, network and become friends…without any border or distance between a professional and a student.”

 The back catalogue of After School Club’s line-up’s illustrates Eike’s point clearly.
-Mirko Borsche, Kate Moross, Anthony Burrill, Stefan Marx, Haw Lin, Tobias Rehberger, Studio Feixen’s Felix Pfaffili, Mark Kremers, and many more have guided workshops, held seminars and taught 120 students a year their masterful ways.
+Mirko Borsche, Aries Moross, Anthony Burrill, Stefan Marx, Haw Lin, Tobias Rehberger, Studio Feixen’s Felix Pfaffili, Mark Kremers, and many more have guided workshops, held seminars and taught 120 students a year their masterful ways.
 Yet despite the headliners, ASC isn’t an example of a design festival where these people talk at you, it’s a joint discussion.

 The framework Eike and his students have built in this sense is unique.
 “I think this is more than just an art and design festival/camp.
 It’s a social thing,” Eike explains.
 “Bringing together young creative students from different disciplines, and parts of this planet, to work together with our international guests on a specific social topic that has a relevant impact on how we can design our future.
 Especially in these dystopian times it’s good to be positive and think positive.”